igordertigor/website-blog/content/2022-08-26-github-model-registry.md

         --rev v1 \\
         linear_regression cost_predictor
 ```
-The result of this is a new file `.mlem/links/cost_predictor.mlem` inside the model registry.
+The result of this is a new file `cost_predictor.mlem` inside the model registry.
 We could now make a pull request to request merging this link to the master branch.

 There are a few things to notice here